evadvitiyam/evadvitiyam/README.md

 - 👋 Hi, I’m Chandan Kumar
 - 👀 I’m interested in Web Devlopment and AI
-- 🌱 I’m currently learning HTML, CSS, JavaScript, C and Python
+- 🌱 I’m currently learning c++ and Mern Stack
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...